bloxstreet/support/guides/training-guide.md

 **Trainer:** *If you are currently a Senior Team Member, you will be promoted to Management Intern.
 Management Interns are required to attend shifts to rank up.
 Shifts are hosted at the store daily.*

+**Trainer:** *Management Interns can also get promoted by earning or purchasing 500 points.*

+**Trainer:** *The final way Management Interns can get promoted is by getting noticed by an SHR at the store.
+These promotions happen at random times, even when shifts are not hosted.*

 **Trainer:** *Please follow me to the ranking line so you can be ranked.
 Congratulations on passing!*

 **Trainer:** *Stay online until the ranker dismisses you, saying that you have been ranked.
 It has been a pleasure training you.*